-Trump's Treasury pick facing criticism over foreclosures
+Treasury pick defends foreclosure actions, asset disclosure

 A group of 10 Democratic senators led by Sen. Elizabeth Warren participated in a forum Wednesday to hear testimony from some of the people who lost their homes after Mnuchin’s bank foreclosed.

-“OneWest was notorious for its belligerence and for its cruelty,” Warren said, contending that OneWest gained a reputation as a “foreclosure machine.”
+“OneWest was notorious for its belligerence and for its cruelty,” Warren said.

-Liberal groups began airing a television ad on the foreclosures seeking to bring pressure on five Republican senators, including Sens.
-Chuck Grassley of Iowa and Dean Heller of Nevada, who are both members of the Finance Committee, to vote against Mnuchin.

-“Steven Mnuchin, the foreclosure king, made millions by taking people’s homes with no regard to anything but his own bottom line,” said Stephanie Taylor, co-founder of the Progressive Change Campaign Committee, one of the groups running the ad.

 But Mnuchin’s supporters include Finance Committee Chairman Orrin Hatch, R-Utah.
 He called Mnuchin a “leader and a manager through his career, demonstrating an ability to make tough decisions and to be accountable.”